jvanzand/ethraid/README.md

 ## Troubleshooting

 ### Why are my posteriors splotchy?
-- Try decreasing the *\ grid_num /* argument.
+- Try decreasing the *grid_num* argument.
 This will lower the resolution of the grid and help smooth over stochastic variation.

 ### Why does my RV/astrometry posterior extend down to the low-mass/high-separation regime?
 It's not helping to rule out any models!
-- The measured data may be consistent with 0, meaning that companions producing negligible signals are permissible.
+- Check your input data values.
+They may be consistent with 0, meaning that companions producing negligible signals are permissible.

 ### Why does the astrometry posterior overlap with the RVs?
 It's not helping to rule out any models!
 - Check the range of orbital separations you're probing.
 Beyond ~25 years (~8.5 AU for a Sun-like star), the RV and astrometry posteriors have the same m-a relation, and thus give the same information.

-### How do I check the \Delta \mu value of my desired target?
+### How do I check the &Delta&mu &U+0394&U+03BC value of my desired target?
     ```
     from ethraid.compiled import helper_functions_astro as help_astro